 Vermont Atlas of Life projects make available biodiversity data to the global community of researchers, educators, conservationists, students, and anyone else with an interest in our natural heritage.
 These data are freely available for download.
 This list of publications highlights ways in which VAL-mediated data are being used.
 VAL-mediated data include those from Vermont eBird, Vermont Atlas of Life on iNaturalist, and e-Butterfly, as well as other crowd-sourced projects that we directly support.
+Additionally, you can view citations of VAL-mediated datasets at GBIF through automated DOI tracking.
 We would like this list of publications to be as inclusive as possible, so if you know of other publications that have made use of VAL data products, please let us know.

 2024